aliyousafzai183/SupplySight/README.md

 - **`test.yml`** - Unit test execution
 - **`build.yml`** - Production build verification
 - **`delete-branch.yml`** - Automatic branch cleanup after merge

+**All checks must pass before merging to main branch** - See screenshot above for the required checks interface.

 ### Vercel Deployment
 The application is designed for deployment on Vercel with: